-One of the most commonly encountered medical conditions, BED SORES aka pressure ulcers or decubitus ulcers or pressure sores are skin or soft tissue injuries that come about when blood flow to the area is interrupted due to constant or prolonged pressure.
-Bed sores most often develop over areas where your bones are close to your skin such as your ankles, heels, hips and tailbone.
-This type of skin issue can develop quickly to someone with less mobility, such as frail older people or those restricted to a bed or chair.
+One of the most commonly encountered medical conditions, BED SORES aka pressure ulcers or decubitus ulcers, or pressure sores is skin or soft tissue injuries that come about when blood flow to the area is interrupted due to constant or prolonged pressure.
+Bed sores most often develop over areas where your bones are close to your skin such as your ankles, heels, hips, and tailbone.
+This type of skin issue can develop quickly in someone with less mobility, such as frail older people or those restricted to a bed or chair.

 WHAT CAUSES BED SORES?

 There are many factors that contribute to the development of bed sores but prolonged pressure is the prime cause of it.
 Some of the main causes include –

 Extended pressure on any part of your body lessens or cuts off the blood flow to tissues.
 Without a fresh blood supply, the surrounding skin tissue dies as blood flow is essential for delivering oxygen and other nutrients to tissues.
 Hence, without these essential nutrients, skin and nearby tissues are damaged leading to a bed sore.
 Common high-pressure situations are –

 - Not enough padding in bed (to protect bony areas of the body).

 - Clothing and shoes that fit too tightly.